-On September 18, 2007, our board of directors adopted the 2008 Employee Stock Purchase Plan, or ESPP, to encourage our employees to increase their efforts to make our business more successful by providing equity-based incentives to eligible employees.
-The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code of 1986, as amended, and has been adopted by the board to enable our eligible employees to purchase our shares of common stock through payroll deductions.
-The ESPP became effective on January 1, 2008 with a maximum of 500,000 shares of the common stock available for issuance, subject to adjustment upon a merger, reorganization, stock split or other similar corporate change.
-We filed a registration statement on Form S-8 with the Securities Exchange Commission with respect to the ESPP.
-The common stock is offered for purchase through a series of successive offering periods.
-Each offering period will be three months in duration and will begin on the first day of each calendar quarter, with the first offering period having commenced on January 1, 2008.
+On September 18, 2007, SL Green's board of directors adopted the 2008 Employee Stock Purchase Plan, or ESPP, to encourage its employees to increase their efforts to make our business more successful by providing equity-based incentives to eligible employees.
+The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code of 1986, as amended, and has been adopted by the board to enable eligible employees to purchase SL Green's shares of common stock through payroll deductions.
+The ESPP became effective on January 1, 2009 with a maximum of 500,000 shares of the common stock available for issuance, subject to adjustment upon a merger, reorganization, stock split or other similar corporate change.
+SL Green filed a registration statement on Form S-8 with the Securities and Exchange Commission with respect to the ESPP.
+The common stock will be offered for purchase through a series of successive offering periods.
+Each offering period will be three months in duration and will begin on the first day of each calendar quarter, with the first offering period having commenced on January 1, 2009.
 The ESPP provides for eligible employees to purchase the common stock at a purchase price equal to 85% of the lesser of (1) the market value of the common stock on the first day of the offering period or (2) the market value of the common stock on the last day of the offering period.
-The ESPP was approved by our stockholders at our 2008 annual meeting of stockholders.
-As of December 31, 2010, approximately 47,900 shares of our common stock had been issued under the ESPP.
+The ESPP was approved by SL Green's stockholders at its 2008 annual meeting of stockholders.
+As of December 31, 2010, approximately 47,900 shares of SL Green's common stock had been issued under the ESPP.
+SL Green contributed the proceeds from the sale of those shares to us in exchange for an equivalent number of our common units.